 But it’s a good starting point for learning how many people or companies could potentially purchase your product.

-Use the menu below to flick through the info you need 👇
+Get the full low-down on TAM - use the menu below to flick through the info you need 👇

 Use Cognism's TAM calculator | Why is total addressable market important? | What are the benefits of total addressable market? | What are the differences between TAM, SAM and SOM? | How is total addressable market calculated? | How Cognism calculates total addressable market | Key takeaways | Book your free TAM demo today

 As you scroll down the page, you'll realise calculating your TAM is tough.

 So we decided to make it a whole lot easier with our TAM calculator.